Upper bound of transient growth in accelerating and decelerating wall-driven flows using the Lyapunov method: Introduction

 In this work, we apply this Lyapunov-based approach to obtain an upper bound of transient growth and certify uniform stability in accelerating and decelerating wall-driven flows.
 We consider a linear time-varying system based on Navier-Stokes equations linearized around a time-varying laminar base flow and then formulate the LMI using time-dependent Lyapunov functions in the form of $V(\boldsymbol{x},t)=\boldsymbol{x}^*\boldsymbol{P}(t)\boldsymbol{x}$ to certify the upper bound of transient energy growth.
 The time-derivative term $\dot{\boldsymbol{P}}$ is approximated by the forward Euler method.
 Our Lyapunov-based upper bound of transient growth is then validated to be consistent with the transient growth obtained by SVD of the state-transition matrix \cite{Linot_Schmid_Taira_2024}.
 Our Lyapunov method systematically captures the enhanced transient growth during deceleration phases identified in recent studies \cite{Linot_Schmid_Taira_2024}.
 The analysis of eigenvectors of the Lyapunov matrix at initial time $\boldsymbol{P}(t_0)$ reveals that the primary mode aligns in the opposite direction of the laminar base flow profiles, which is consistent with the role of the Orr mechanism \cite{orr1907stability} in amplifying disturbances.
-Our Lyapunov function $V(\boldsymbol{x},t)$ also certifies uniform stability and provides an invariant ellipsoid to bound the solution trajectory, which is shown to be less conservative than existing analysis.
+Our Lyapunov function $V(\boldsymbol{x},t)$ also certifies uniform stability and provides an invariant set to bound the solution trajectory in more detail compared with transient growth analysis.

 This paper is organized as follows: In \S \ref{sec:Problem}, we present the time-varying laminar base flow for accelerating and decelerating wall-driven flows.
 Section \ref{sec:stability} presents the linearized Navier-Stokes equations and computation of transient growth based on SVD of the state-transition matrix.
 Section \ref{sec:upper_bounds} then formulates our LMI based on the Lyapunov method to obtain an upper bound of transient growth.
 We present our results in \S \ref{sec:results} and then conclude this paper in \S \ref{sec:conclusions}.